kriswangz/dict2list/README.md

 # dict2list
-A subprogram for converting dict data in txt to list
+A subprogram for converting json data in txt to list